The death of street art in Perth

 The design flows along the wall at the roadside with Gaia’s black and white mural called Dementia.
 The mural begins with a collage of moments from planning and development of the CBD.
 It includes Perth businessman Alan Bond and shows Perth buildings including Government House, His Majesty’s Theatre and the State Theatre.
 It also features Gordon Stephenson, who made a profound contribution to the planning and development of the city of Perth.

-The wall then picks ups some colour graduating into a depiction of wetlands.
+The wall then picks ups some colour graduating into a depiction of wetlands from a collage of moments from the city of early modern planning to skyscraper development in the CBD.

 As the wall continues it is then transformed with bright, multicolour swirls and a kaleidoscopic bubblegum euphoria of geometric and prismatic colour.